agentbryce2025/test_data/Oman/README_multimodal.md

 # Oman Tariff Data Multimodal Processing

-This project processes the Oman Customs Tariff PDF (tarfah.pdf) using OpenAI's multimodal vision model to extract structured table data and convert it to JSON format.
+This project processes the Oman Customs Tariff PDF (tarfah.pdf) using OpenAI's GPT-4o model with multimodal capabilities to extract structured table data and convert it to JSON format.

 ## Overview